-See the Pennsylvania Personal Income Tax (PA PIT) Guide, Chapter 16, Pass Through Entities, for additional information on the adjustments required and the proper classification of income.
+See the PA Personal Income Tax Guide - Pass Through Entities section for additional information on the adjustments required and the proper classification of income.

 If the estate or trust is a shareholder in a PAS corporation or an entity formed as a limited liability company that is classified as a PAS corporation for federal income tax purposes, the PAS corporation must provide the owner the PA-20S/PA-65 Schedule RK-1 or NRK-1.
 The federal Form 1120S Schedule K-1 is not an acceptable substitute.